eado/boelter/README.md

 ## Setup

+Make a copy of `.env.example` into `.env.`.
+Set a value for each:

+- `JWT_TOKEN` should be some very long random secret string.
+- `POSTGRES_*` self explanatory, just pick something
+- `ADMIN_PASSWORD` password needed to login to the host instance.
+User password is just `desk`

 ### One game

 Run `docker compose up`.
 Players connect to ports 2222 via ssh, and the game host connects to port 2223 and can see the website at port 8080.